|

 Following on from this, one of the main tasks on the Saturday was then to put the tender and loco in the correct order once work on the tender that required the use of the pit was completed.
 This is hopefully how it will now stay until the loco is finished.
 To do this shunt the first job was to move the loco and tender (connected in reverse order) out of No2 road in the shed and pop the loco into No1 road outside.
 The tender was then put back inside at the rear of the shed.
 The loco was then collected and and put back in the shed in front of the tender - all now in the correct order.

-134 outside the shed whist the tender is shunted in to the back of the shed (left), and
+the tender is shunted in to the back of the shed (left),

 the tender being shunted into the shed (right).